Parahelicoprion: Parahelicoprion clerci

-The histology of the holotype dentition is suggested to have originally been well-preserved, although on the exterior of the teeth the damage is severe enough that it impedes histological study.
+The histology of the holotype teeth is suggested to have originally been well-preserved, although on the exterior of the teeth the damage is severe enough to prevent study.
 The outer coating of the teeth, which is described by Karpinsky as being enamel, has been abraded away across most of the tooth fragments.
-This substance has alternatively been identified as enameloid or vitrodentine in other helicoprionids, rather than true enamel.
-The interior of the teeth remains in excellent condition, and was composed of a spongy form of dentin identified by Karpinsky as vasodentin (a form common among fishes).
-Unlike other eugeneodonts, trabecular dentin (a porous form found in chondrichthyans) was likely absent from the teeth.
+This substance has alternatively been identified as enameloid (also called vitrodentine) in other helicoprionids and other fishes, rather than true enamel.
+The interior of the teeth remains well-preserved, and was composed of a spongy form of dentin identified by Karpinsky as vasodentin (a form common among fishes).
+Unlike other eugeneodonts, trabecular dentin (a porous form found in cartilaginous fish) was likely absent from the teeth.
 The interior structure of the known specimen could not be studied in detail, however, as Karpinsky did not want to damage the specimen through cross-sectioning.

 Parahelicoprion mariosuarezi

 The holotype whorl of Parahelicoprion mariosuarezi is larger than that of P. clerci.
-Merino-Rodo and Janvier (1986) state that it is likely nearly complete, with the exception of the cutting edges along the upper part of the whorl being broken off.
-Unlike the type species, serrations and crenulations are absent along most of the crown, but several large, pointed denticles do protrude along the wings of the third to ninth tooth crowns.
-This species also preserves a single denticle-bearing parasymphyseal tooth (a form of lateral dentition) along the edge of the whorl, a tooth type which is not known from P. clerci.
-The holotype of P. mariosuarezi shows the smallest crown was positioned anteriorly at the very front of the preserved portion of the whorl and was significantly smaller than the next crown in the sequence.
-The whorl possesses only nine tooth crowns, far fewer than those of related genera such as Helicoprion, which had between 130 and 180 tooth crowns.
-Despite being unpreserved, the outer cutting edges of the teeth in P. mariosuarezi are thought to have conformed in shape and orientation to those of the type species, due to the preserved portions of the crowns being similar in shape and thickness.
+Merino-Rodo and Janvier (1986) state that it is likely nearly complete, with the exception of the tips of the teeth along the upper part of the whorl being broken off.
+Unlike the type species, serrations and crenulations are absent along most of the crown, and instead several large, pointed denticles protrude along the "wings" of the third to ninth tooth crowns.
+This species also preserves a single denticle-bearing parasymphyseal tooth (a paired tooth near the midline of the mouth) along the edge of the whorl, a tooth type which is not known from P. clerci.
+The holotype of P. mariosuarezi shows the smallest crown was positioned at the front of the preserved portion of the whorl and was significantly smaller than the next crown in the sequence.
+The whorl possesses only nine tooth crowns, far fewer than those of related genera such as Helicoprion.
+Despite being unpreserved, the outer cutting edges of the teeth in P. mariosuarezi are thought to have been similar to P. clerci, due to the preserved portions of the crowns being similar in shape and thickness.
 The rear portion of the whorl is described as being fused.